James W. Wadsworth Jr.: Career

 He was a hereditary companion of Military Order of the Loyal Legion of the United States and was also a member of the United Spanish War Veterans.

 Personal life

 Wadsworth was married to Alice Evelyn Hay (1880–1960).
 She was the daughter of former United States Secretary of State John Hay under President Theodore Roosevelt.
-Through her sister Helen Hay Whitney, she was the aunt of John Hay Whitney, the U.S. Ambassador to the United Kingdom.
-Alice, who opposed women's suffrage, served as president of the National Association Opposed to Women Suffrage, which Wadsworth also opposed.
+Through her sister Helen Hay Whitney, she was the aunt of John Hay Whitney, the United States Ambassador to the United Kingdom.
+Alice, who opposed women's suffrage, served as president of the National Association Opposed to Woman Suffrage, which Wadsworth also opposed.
 Together, they were the parents of: